-The preferred name identifier descriptor, as defined by EICTA, may be used in the EIT to identify the preferred service name at the time of an event and so allows a schedule of service names.
+The preferred_name_identifier_descriptor, as defined in [8], may be used in the EIT to identify the preferred service name at the time of an event and so allows a schedule of service names.

-The "special characteristics" content class in the content\descriptor has been extended to include the following event characteristic for Frame-Compatible 3DTV events [58]:
+The "special characteristics" content class in the content_descriptor has been extended to include the following event characteristic for Frame-Compatible 3DTV events [57]:

-• Stereoscopic (content\nibble\level\2 code 0x4).
+• Stereoscopic (content_nibble_level_2 code 0x4).